anushka9D/Smart-Waste-Management-System/README.md

 # Smart Waste Management System

 The Smart Waste Management System (SWMS) is an integrated solution designed to address the growing challenges of urban waste management.
-This system combines modern IoT sensors, mobile applications, and web platforms to streamline waste management operations and improve urban cleanliness.
+This system combines modern IoT sensors, mobile applications, and web platforms to streamline waste management operations and improve urban cleanliness.Used a layerd architecture

 ## Key Features